 Oversold Hang Seng Nonetheless Called To Open Lower

-(RTTNews) - The Hong Kong stock market has finished lower in four straight sessions, giving away more than 870 points or 4.3 percent along the way.
-The Hang Seng Index now sits just above the 20,000-point plateau and it may give up that support on Monday.
+(RTTNews) - The Hong Kong stock market has finished lower in six straight sessions, giving away almost 1,100 points or 5.5 percent along the way.
+The Hang Seng Index now sits just above the 19,785-point plateau and it's looking at another soft start again on Wednesday.

-The global forecast for the Asian markets suggests consolidation on renewed concerns over the outlook for interest rates.
-The European and U.S. markets were down and the Asian markets are expected to follow that lead.
+The global forecast for the Asian markets is negative, with profit taking expected amid concerns over the outlook for interest rates.
+The European and U.S. markets were down and the Asian bourses are tipped to follow suit.

-The Hang Seng finished sharply lower on Friday following losses from the financials, properties and technology stocks.
+The Hang Seng finished modestly lower on Tuesday following losses from the financials, oil companies and technology stocks, while the properties were mixed.

-Among the actives, Alibaba Group plummeted 5.36 percent, while Alibaba Health Info surrendered 3.22 percent, ANTA Sports dropped 1.34 percent, China Life Insurance weakened 1.89 percent, China Mengniu Dairy shed 1.11 percent, China Resources Land slumped 2.43 percent, CNOOC lost 0.87 percent, Country Garden plunged 5.03 percent, CSPC Pharmaceutical added 0.57 percent, Galaxy Entertainment soared 2.60 percent, Henderson Land slid 0.37 percent, Hong Kong & China Gas gained 0.41 percent, Industrial and Commercial Bank of China fell 0.75 percent, JD.com tanked 4.75 percent, Lenovo retreated 2.48 percent, Li Ning skidded 1.55 percent, Meituan tumbled 3.38 percent, New World Development declined 2.59 percent, Techtronic Industries surged 4.40 percent, Xiaomi Corporation sank 1.15 percent, WuXi Biologics tumbled 2.74 percent and CITIC and Hang Lung Properties were unchanged.
+Among the actives, Alibaba Group tanked 3.24 percent, while Alibaba Health Info stumbled 2.10 percent, ANTA Sports fell 0.39 percent, China Life Insurance lost 0.60 percent, China Mengniu Dairy retreated 2.13 percent, China Resources Land plunged 3.33 percent, CITIC surrendered 2.26 percent, CNOOC slumped 1.25 percent, Country Garden plummeted 4.59 percent, CSPC Pharmaceutical declined 2.20 percent, Galaxy Entertainment rose 0.10 percent, Hang Lung Properties dropped 1.05 percent, Henderson Land advanced 0.55 percent, Hong Kong & China Gas gained 0.27 percent, Industrial and Commercial Bank of China shed 0.76 percent, JD.com tumbled 2.42 percent, Lenovo sank 0.98 percent, Li Ning slid 0.37 percent, Meituan eased 0.07 percent, New World Development added 0.47 percent, Techtronic Industries skidded 1.20 percent, WuXi Biologics surged 2.34 percent and Xiaomi Corporation was unchanged.

-The lead from Wall Street is solidly negative as the major averages opened lower on Friday and stayed in the red throughout the session, finishing near daily lows.
+The lead from Wall Street is soft as the major averages opened lower on Tuesday.
+The Dow spent all day in the red, while the NASDAQ and S&P visited positive territory for a bit but couldn't hold the gains and ended under water.

-The early sell-off on Wall Street came after the Commerce Department reported an unexpected acceleration in the annual rate of growth by core consumer prices in January.

-The unexpected spike in core consumer prices added to recent concerns about the outlook for interest rates as the Federal Reserve may be inclined to leave interest rates higher for longer.
+The lackluster performance on Wall Street came as traders seemed reluctant to make significant moves amid ongoing concerns about the outlook for interest rates.

+In U.S. economic news, MNI Indicators released a report showing Chicago-area business activity unexpectedly contracted at a slightly faster rate in February.
+Also, the Conference Board said U.S. consumer confidence unexpectedly decreased for the second consecutive month in February.

-After coming under pressure early in the session, the price of crude oil showed a big turnaround over the course of the trading day on Friday.
-West Texas Intermediate crude for April delivery jumped $0.93 or 1.2 percent to $76.32 after falling as low as $74.09 a barrel in early trading.
+Following the pullback a day earlier, the price of crude oil showed a strong move back to the upside on Tuesday, thanks to optimism about increased demand from China.
+West Texas Intermediate crude for April delivery surged $1.37 or 1.8 percent to $77.05 a barrel.

-Closer to home, Hong Kong will see January figures for imports and exports later today; in December, imports were down 23.5 percent on month and exports tumbled 28.9 percent.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!